In brief, the argument presented in this post is that:

 - The platform’s design and operation should focus intensively on protecting privacy and security, and work with the tech community to develop, test, implement and continually refine strategies and tools to enhance this protection, and proliferate these throughout the digital economy.

-- To help ensure that the platform politically empowers all citizens, it would be beneficial if its development was coupled with an ambitious program to achieve universal broadband access and digital literacy.
+- To help ensure that the platform politically empowers all citizens, it should be coupled with an ambitious program to achieve universal broadband access and digital literacy (I’ve proposed strategies for achieving these goals in a series of blog posts on this site and the Quello Center site and a policy brief focused on the state of Michigan).

 - The platform’s management systems should be well insulated from manipulation and pressure from politicians and the companies that support the effort with funding and in-kind services.